DHTMLX/docs-suite/docs/calendar/features.md

 ## How to configure DHTMLX Calendar

-In this section you can discover how to configure Calendar
+In this section you can discover how to configure Calendar.

 | Topic                                                                          | Description                                                                                                                                 |
 | :----------------------------------------------------------------------------- | :------------------------------------------------------------------------------------------------------------------------------------------ |